By Hiten Samtani on July 01, 2014.

 Below is a rundown of what we found.

-The crowdfunding craze The crowdfunding phenomenon has undoubtedly received more attention than any of the other ideas on this list.
+The crowdfunding phenomenon has undoubtedly received more attention than any of the other ideas on this list.
 It’s also been the most successful.

 In New York, Fundrise, Realty Mogul and Prodigy Network have all successfully financed projects using the model, which allows investors to put their money directly into real estate projects of their own choosing, rather than investing blindly through a middleman such as a real estate investment trust or a pension fund.